 Complaints should be addressed to practice manager the designated complaints officer, or any of the doctors.
 Alternatively, you may ask for an appointment with the practice manager in order to discuss your concerns.
 She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 We hope that if you have a problem, you will use our complaints procedure.
 We believe this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
-This does not affect your right to approach the local Health Authority if you feel you cannot raise your complaint with us.

 Who can complain?